MarcRosellH/BranchingPolicies/README.md

 The other memebers of the team interact with these main branches by **branching off from develop** and creating their feature branch, in which they implement it and, after passing all needed verifications, **merge it back** to the develop branch creating a pull request.

-The **QA testing** is done in the **release branch** if it's a low grade bug, fixing it in this same branch and then merging back the branch into the develop branch.
-If is a high grade bug then it would imply the creation of a **hotfix branch**.
+The **QA testing** is done in the **release branch**, fixing it in this same branch and then merging back the branch into the develop and master branch.
+If it's found after its release then it would imply the creation of a **hotfix branch**.

 ### Extra Rules
 ![rules](https://github.com/MarcRosellH/BranchingPolicies/blob/master/docs/policies-config.PNG?raw=true)